-- reviewed and discussed the Group's annual results. - reviewed and discussed the Group's interim results. - reviewed the changes in accounting standards and assessed their potential impacts on the Group's financial statements. - reviewed the financial reporting system, risk management and internal control systems of the Group. - reviewed the effectiveness of the internal audit function of the Company. - considered and discussed for the change of auditor of the Company. - considered the re-election of auditor of the Company and discussing with the auditor about the audit plan.
+- reviewed and discussed the Group's annual results. - reviewed and discussed the Group's interim results. - reviewed the changes in accounting standards and assessed their potential impacts on the Group's financial statements. - reviewed the financial reporting, risk management and internal control systems of the Group. - reviewed the effectiveness of the internal audit function of the Company. - considered the re-election of auditor of the Company and discussing with the auditor about the audit plan.